Film treatment: Original draft treatment

 The original draft treatment is created during the writing process and is generally long and detailed.
 It consists of full-scene outlines put together.
-Usually there are between thirty and eighty standard letter size or A4 pages (Courier New 12 point), with an average of about forty pages.
-For example, the draft treatment of The Terminator is forty-eight pages long.
+Usually there are between 30 and 80 standard letter size or A4 pages (Courier New 12 point), with an average of about 40 pages.
+For example, the draft treatment of The Terminator is 48 pages long.

 More elaborate forms of the draft treatment are the step outline and the scriptment.

 Presentation treatment

 The presentation treatment is created as presentation material.
-Generally, the scene card descriptions are written out in order, and only have the essential and important story events that make up the scenes.
+Scene descriptions are written out on index cards (or a digital equivalent) and only have the essential and important story events that make up the scenes.
+The scene cards are arranged and rearranged until the optimum structure is worked out.
 It is the full story in its simplest form, moving from the concept, to the theme, to the character, to the detailed synopsis of about four to eight pages of master scenes.

 Presentation treatments are used to show how the production notes have been incorporated into the screenplay for the director and production executives to look over, or to leave behind as a presentation note after a sales pitch.

 The presentation treatment is the appropriate treatment to submit if a script submission requires one.
 They are usually at least three, but fewer than thirty, pages in length, with most being of seven to twelve pages.